How to download ICAI May Exam Admit card

 Intermediate (IPC) Course Examination under existing scheme will be held on May 3, 5, 7 and 9 for group I while the group II exams will be held on May 11, 13 and 15.

-Intermediate course examination under revised scheme will be held on May 3, 5, 7 and 9 for group I and the group II exams will be held on May 11, 13, 15 and 17.
+Intermediate course examination under the revised scheme will be held on May 3, 5, 7 and 9 for group I and the group II exams will be held on May 11, 13, 15 and 17.

 Final course examination under existing scheme will be held on May 2, 4, 6 and 8 for group I and group II exams will be held on May 10, 12, 14 and 16.

-Final examination under revised scheme for group I will be held on May 2, 4, 6 and 8 while the group II exams will be held on May 10, 12, 14 and 16.
+Final examination under the revised scheme for the group I will be held on May 2, 4, 6 and 8 while the group II exams will be held on May 10, 12, 14 and 16.
 The admit card is available on icaiexam.icai.org.

 How to download ICAI May Exam Admit Card: